Catholic International University: Presidents

-Dr. Aguirre is a seasoned economist and academic leader with over 30 years of experience in teaching, research, and program development.
-She has held key leadership roles at The Catholic University of America, launched successful graduate programs, and served as a Fulbright scholar.
-With a Ph.D. in Economics from Notre Dame, she has advised the U.S. government, represented the Holy See internationally, and testified before Congress.
-Her work focuses on Integral Economic Development (IED), a people-centered approach to economics that highlights the role of the family and social relationships.
-Her global collaborations have improved lives in developing nations, and most recently, she has applied IED to emerging technologies like AI and virtual reality.

 Academics

 Catholic International University currently offers the Associate of Arts, Bachelor of Arts, and Master of Arts.
 It also offers undergraduate and graduate certificates and non-degree programs.
 All of the degree and certificate programs focus on theology, liberal arts, business, emerging technologies, Catholic social teaching, and related subjects.

-Accreditation and affiliations

 The West Virginia Higher Education Policy Commission authorized Catholic International University to operate as a degree-granting institution of higher education in West Virginia.
 It is accredited by the Higher Learning Commission with its Graduate School of Theology accredited by the Association of Theological Schools.
 In March 2015 the university was also approved for membership in the International Federation of Catholic Universities on the recommendation of Catholic University of America and Australian Catholic University.